-- A) General rule (A.R.S. § 39-121.01(D)(1)).
+A) General rule (A.R.S. § 39-121.01(D)(1)).
 The custodian may require any person requesting a copy of any public record to pay in advance for any copying and postage charges.
-However, no fee can be charged for inspection of documents. - B) For non-commercial use.
+However, no fee can be charged for inspection of documents.
+See also Ariz.Op.Atty.Gen.
+No. I13-012.

+- B) For non-commercial use.
 A person requesting copies, printouts, or photographs of public records for a non-commercial purpose may be charged a fee for the records in advance.
 An agency may charge a fee it deems appropriate for copying records, including a reasonable amount for the cost of time, equipment, and personnel used in reproducing copies of records, but not for costs of searching for the records.
-See A.R.S. § 39-121.01(D), Hanania v.
+See A.R.S. § 39-121.01(D); see also Hanania v.
 City of Tucson, 128 Ariz.
 135, 624 P.2d 332 (App.
 Div.
-II, 1980); and see also Atty.
-Gen.Op.
+II, 1980); and Atty.Gen.Op.
 I86-90.
 However, a victim of a crime cannot be charged for copies of police reports under A.R.S. § 39-127.
-An agency can also charge for reproduction in electronic format. - C) For commercial use.
+An agency can charge for reproductions in electronic format. - C) For commercial use.
 Persons requesting reproductions for a commercial purpose as defined under A.R.S. § 39-121.03(A) must provide a statement setting forth the commercial purpose for which the records are requested.
 The fee can include a reasonable cost for time, materials, equipment and personnel in reproducing the record and value of reproduction.
 The city can obtain an exemption from the governor not to release the records if it feels disclosure of the records is not in the best interest of the public.
-"Commercial purpose" means use of the record for sale or resale, for solicitation, or other use involving monetary gain.
+Pursuant to A.R.S. § 39-121.03(D), "commercial purpose" means use of a public record for the purpose of sale or resale, or for the purpose of producing a document containing all or part of the copy, printout or photograph for sale, or the obtaining of names and addresses from public records for the purpose of solicitation or for any purpose in which the purchaser can reasonably anticipate the receipt of monetary gain from the direct use of the public record.
+Commercial purpose does not mean the use of a public record as evidence or as research for evidence in an action in any judicial or quasi-judicial body.
 See Primary Consultants, LDC v.
 Maricopa County Recorder, 210 Ariz.
 393, 111 P.3d 435 (App.
 Div.
-I, 2005).
+I, 2005); see also LaWall v.
+Robertson, 237 Ariz.
+495, 353 P.3d 375 (App.
+Div.
+I, 2015) (where the court ruled the records do not have to be legally admissible, nor be used for a "specific", "contemplated" or "pending" action at the time of the request and in the end affirmed the attorney fee award of \$30,000).